Pugpaprika21/Pugpaprika21/README.md

   -  navicat
   -  composer

-Database
+database
-  - MySQL
+  - mysql
-  - SQL Server
+  - sql server
-  - PostgreSQL
+  - postgreSQL

 <!---
 Pugpaprika21/Pugpaprika21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.